oguzozgen/Page-Align-Center-ChromeExt/README.md

 ## Acknowledgments

-I will be happy to hear your suggestions
+I will be happy to hear your suggestions.